The-Evergreen-State-College/Scientific-Instrumentation/How-To-Add-Instrument.md

 ## Create Github issue that is the digital logbook entry for the instrument
 1. Add the Digital logbook to the logbook index page: Instrumentation/Logbook.qmd

+## Quarto must now be rendered

+## Commit local project

+## Push to remote repository or create a GitHub pull request
+1. Push the changes to the remote repository or create a pull request for the changes to be merged into the main branch.